Homotopies in Grothendieck fibrations: Introduction

-We will use the phrase ``diagram chase'' in a somewhat unconventional manner.
-Namely, we will often say that some claim follows ``from a diagram chase'' in a given diagram.
-Whenever we say this, the claim in question will be that two particular morphisms, each represented by a composite of arrows in the diagram, are equal, and the proof is by a sequence of equalities, each coming from the commutativity of some sub-diagram.
+When we say that some claim follows ``from a diagram chase'' in a given diagram, we mean that two particular morphisms, each represented by a composite of arrows in the diagram, are equal, and the proof is by a sequence of equalities, each coming from the commutativity of some sub-diagram.
 The commutativity of the sub-diagrams will always be evident -- often it follows from the definition of one of the morphisms involved -- and will usually be left to the reader.